kgateway-dev/kgateway/docs/content/operations/advanced/zero-downtime-gateway-rollout/_index.md

 ## Configuring the Kubernetes probes

 As explained above, you need have Envoy to handle shutdown signals gracefully.
-For that, you leverage the Kubernetes preStop hook as shown in the following example:
+For that, you leverage the Kubernetes `PreStop` hook as shown in the following example:

 ```yaml
 gloo: